Northcote - West

 Population growth drivers in Northcote - West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Northcote - West's population is approximately 11,247 as of November 2025.
-This figure represents an increase of 948 people, a 9.2% rise from the 2021 Census which reported a population of 10,299.
-The change was inferred from the estimated resident population of 10,953 in June 2024 and an additional 181 validated new addresses since the Census date.
-This results in a population density ratio of 4,276 persons per square kilometer, placing Northcote - West among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-The area's 9.2% growth since the 2021 census surpassed the SA3 area average (7.4%) and the national average, positioning it as a growth leader.
+Northcote - West's population is around 11,304 as of February 2026.
+This reflects an increase of 1,005 people since the 2021 Census, which reported a population of 10,299 people.
+The change is inferred from the estimated resident population of 10,953 in June 2024 and an additional 208 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,298 persons per square kilometer, which ranks Northcote - West in the top 10% of locations assessed by AreaSearch.
+The area's 9.8% growth since the 2021 census exceeded the SA3 area's growth of 8.7%, making it a growth leader in the region.
 Overseas migration contributed approximately 86.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made using weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, a significant population increase is forecasted for the top quartile of statistical areas nationwide, with Northcote - West expected to increase by 4,398 persons by 2041, reflecting a total increase of 36.5% over the 17-year period.
+Based on projected demographic shifts, a significant population increase is forecast for the area, expected to reach 15,692 persons by 2041, reflecting an increase of 35.8% in total over the 17-year period.

 Frequently Asked Questions - Population